Yosuke Watanuki

-Yosuke Watanuki (綿貫 陽介, Watanuki Yōsuke) is a Japanese tennis player.
-He has a career-high ATP ranking of World No. 138 achieved on 9 January 2023 and a doubles ranking of No. 374 achieved on 7 January 2019.
+Yosuke Watanuki (綿貫 陽介, Watanuki Yōsuke) is a Japanese professional tennis player.
+He has a career-high ATP ranking of World No. 72 achieved on 30 October 2023 and a doubles ranking of No. 374 achieved on 7 January 2019.

-He is currently the No. 3 Japanese player.
+He is currently the No. 5 Japanese player.

-Juniors
+Career

+2016: Junior No. 2

 On the junior tour, Watanuki has a career high combined ranking of No. 2 achieved on 21 March 2016.
 Watanuki was the winner of the 2016 Campeonato Internacional Juvenil de Tenis de Porto Alegre, a Grade A event in Porto Alegre, Brazil.

-Professional career

-2018-19: Maiden ATP win and Challenger title
+2018–19: ATP & ATP 500 debuts & first win, Maiden Challenger title

+He made his ATP and ATP 500 debut at the 2018 Citi Open after qualifying.

 Watanuki first main draw match victory on the ATP Tour came at the 2018 Rakuten Japan Open over Robin Haase as a qualifier.

 He won his maiden title at the 2019 Kobe Challenger.

-2021-22: ATP quarterfinal, Two Challenger titles, Top 150 debut
+2021–22: ATP quarterfinal, Two Challenger titles, Top 150

 Watanuki entered the 2021 Winston-Salem Open as a lucky loser and won his first match against Jaume Munar.
-He lost to Marton Fucsovics in the second round.
+He lost to Márton Fucsovics in the second round.

-He reached the quarterfinals of an ATP tournament for the first time in his career, winning his first two matches in a row at this level, as a lucky loser at the 2022 ATP Lyon Open defeating eight seed Pedro Martinez for his second top-50 win.
-Next he defeated Kwon Soon-woo to setup a quarterfinal with Alex de Minaur.
-As a result he returned to the top 225 in the rankings climbing 40 positions in the rankings at world No. 223 on 23 May 2022.
+He reached the quarterfinals of an ATP tournament for the first time in his career, winning his first two matches in a row at this level, as a lucky loser at the 2022 ATP Lyon Open.
+First he defeated eight seed Pedro Martínez for his second top-50 win.
+Next he defeated Kwon Soon-woo to set up a quarterfinal with Alex de Minaur.
+As a result, he returned to the top 225 in the rankings climbing 40 positions in the rankings at world No. 223 on 23 May 2022.

+He qualified for his third ATP 500 at the 2022 Citi Open in Washington, D.C., and second time at this tournament, but lost to Kyle Edmund who was playing his first singles match after his comeback.